What is Android MDM? A guide to Mobile Device Management

 Once you’ve accepted the limitations of MDM for Android, it’s easy to brush off other solutions as unlikely to add significant value.
 But if you added up all the hours you and your developers spent troubleshooting and developing workarounds for your Android MDM instead of building great products, you’d see the math very differently.

-Practicing proper Android device management would not only save your business money, it will help you create better products for your customers — and be able to do so faster and with far greater flexibility of scale.
+Practicing proper fleet management would not only save your business money, it will help you create better products for your customers — and be able to do so faster and with far greater flexibility of scale.

 If you’re tired of traditional MDM for Android, you’re ready to take the Esper device management plunge.
 Come talk to us.